Josh Jung Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff paces MLB.

-- The White Sox have a 4.52 team ERA that ranks 22nd across all MLB pitching staffs.
+- The White Sox have a 4.52 team ERA that ranks 23rd among all MLB pitching staffs.

-- White Sox pitchers combine to allow the fifth-most home runs in baseball (99 total, 1.4 per game).
+- White Sox pitchers combine to give up 100 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Banks takes the mound for his first start of the season for the White Sox.

-- The 31-year-old lefty has six appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.